waldo-vision/optical.flow.demo/README.md

 # waldo-anticheat
 A project that aims to use optical flow and machine learning to visually detect cheating or hacking in video clips from fps games.
-An in depth video discussing WALDO https://youtu.be/GOI9EkLsUm0
+Check out this [video](https://youtu.be/GOI9EkLsUm0) discussing the purpose and vision of WALDO.

 # Notes
 * This project is still under development.